WebSpellChecker/webspellchecker-proofread-api-jsclient/README.md

 # Spellcheck | Grammarcheck JavaScript API

 Browser and Node Javascript API which provide methods for spell and grammar check and methods for managing user dictionary.
-Full list of parameters and methods you can find by following [this link](https://www.webspellchecker.net/jswebapi/documentation/WEBSPELLCHECKER.html)
+Full list of parameters and methods you can find by following
+<a target="_blank" href="http://dev.webspellchecker.net/api/webapi/WEBSPELLCHECKER.html#.initWebApi">link</a>

 ## Getting Started